If you need to make a little extra money, check out these ideas and learn how to make $100 a day to boost your budget.

-If you have the talent and the right technology, digital products can be a fun way to not only make some art but some money too.
+If you have the talent and the right technology, digital products can be a fun way to make art and some money, too.

-Putting time and effort into making one digital product is worthwhile as you can sell it multiple times.
+Putting time and effort into making one digital product is worthwhile since you can sell it multiple times.
 As long as people want it, you can keep selling it!

 No blog?
 No problem!
 Upload artwork to Etsy as either an instant download or as a print you will ship out.
-Other great websites include Redbubble or Merch by Amazon.
-You can have your designs put on different clothing; Amazon will take care of the printing and shipping.
+Redbubble is one great option.
+Or check out Merch by Amazon, where you can put your designs on different clothing items, and Amazon will take care of the printing and shipping.

 4. Focus Groups